Pursuing the double affine Grassmannian III: Convolution with affine Zastava

 \ssec{struc}{Structure of the paper} In~\refs{zastava} we recall the description of the affine Zastava $Z^\alpha_{\SL(N)_{\aff}}$ in terms of representations of the {\em chainsaw quiver} of~\cite{Q}.
 Contrary to the ``global" approach of {\em loc. cit.}, we follow the classical ADHM approach on a 2-dimensional toric Deligne-Mumford stack $\CS_N=\BP^1/\unl{\mu}{}_N\times\BP^1$.
 Here $\unl{\mu}{}_N$ is the group of $N$-th roots of unity, acting on $\BP^1$ with fixed points $0,\infty$, and the quotient is categorical near $\infty$, and stacky near~$0$.
 In~\refss{gammak}--\refss{def} we describe the irreducible components of the fixed point set $(Z^\alpha_{\SL(N)_{\aff}})^{\Gamma_k}$ of the action of a cyclic group $\Gamma_k$.
 In the central~\refs{zastava blowup} we describe the parabolic torsion free sheaves on the blowup $\widehat\BP{}^2$ in terms of the {\em dented chainsaw quiver $\widehat Q$}~(\refss{den chain}).
 The description is modeled on the one in~\cite{NY} for torsion free sheaves on the blowup.
 The key~\reft{queer blowup} identifying the moduli space of parabolic torsion free sheaves on the blowup with a moduli space of $\widehat Q$-modules is due to A.~Kuznetsov.
 We introduce the Zastava space for the blowup as the moduli space of $\widehat Q$-modules with certain stability conditions~(\refss{stab}).
 In~\refs{klein blowup} we introduce the Zastava space for the Kleinian blowup $\widehat\CS{}^k$~(\refss{rev4}) via a trick identifying it with a $\Gamma_k$-fixed points component in the Zastava space on the blowup $\widehat\BP{}^2$.
 This allows us to describe it as a moduli space of representations of the {\em rift quiver}~(\refss{bicycle},~\reft{maink}).
 Finally, in~\refs{general G}, for an arbitrary almost simple simply connected group $G$, we define the Zastava space for the Kleinian blowup in terms of the one for $\SL(\fg)$.

 \ssec{ack}{Acknowledgments} It is clear from the above that the paper owes its existence to A.~Kuznetsov's generous explanations.
 We are grateful to him for the permission to reproduce his proof of the key~\reft{queer blowup}.
+As our masters put it, ``Il avait \'et\'e d'abord pr\'evu que A.~Kuznetsov soit coauteur du pr\'esent article.
+Il a pr\'ef\'er\'e s'en abstenir, pour ne pas \^etre corresponsable des erreurs ou impr\'ecisions qui s'y trouvent.
+Il n'en est pas moins responsable de bien des id\'ees que nous exploitons.''
+Thanks are due to the referee for the careful reading of the manuscript and his valuable comments and suggestions.
 We are happy to thank the IAS at the Hebrew University of Jerusalem for the excellent working conditions.
-M.~F. was partially supported by the RFBR grant 09-01-00242 and the Science Foundation of the SU-HSE awards No.T3-62.0 and 10-09-0015.
+M.F. was partially supported by the RFBR grants 12-01-00944, 12-01-33101, the National Research University Higher School of Economics' Academic Fund award No.12-09-0062 and the AG Laboratory HSE, RF government grant, ag.
+11.G34.31.0023.
+This study comprises research findings from the ``Representation Theory in Geometry and in Mathematical Physics" carried out within The National Research University Higher School of Economics' Academic Fund Program in 2012, grant No 12-05-0014.

 \sec{zastava}{Zastava as a quiver variety}

 \ssec{chain}{Chainsaw} We recall some material from~Section~2 of~\cite{Q}.
 We consider the representations of the following {\em chainsaw quiver} $Q$

 with relations $A_{l+1}B_l-B_lA_l+p_{l+1}q_l=0\ \forall l$.
 Here the lower indices run through $\BZ/N\BZ$, and $\dim V_l=d_l,\ \dim W_l=1$.
 We denote by $\unl{d}$ the collection of positive integers $(d_l)_{l\in\BZ/N\BZ}$.
 We denote by $\sM_{\unl{d}}$ the scheme of representations of $Q$: a closed subscheme of